— Traditional Chinese Acupuncture —

 This approach offers a more holistic, personalised consideration of health and disease and of the delicate interplay between those opposing forces.

-Achieving this balance in mind, body and spirit lies at the heart of Chinese medicine and optimum health.
+Achieving this balance in mind, body and spirit lies at the heart of Chinese medicine, Acupuncture, and optimum health.

-Your first visit will take one and half hour.
-Nia will have an informal but thorough discussion with you so as to inform her diagnosis.
+Your first visit will be an informal but thorough discussion with you to inform you of your diagnosis.

 This will involve questioning on health, history and physical analysis.
 A personal treatment plan will follow.